QuickenLoans/js-concord/rfc/0000-preprocessor.md

 ### Transpilers
 [Transpilers]: #transpilers

-Also known as "compile-to-js" languages becuase the source language is very much not JavaScript; typically an established language in its own right.
+Also known as "compile-to-js" languages because the source language is very much not JavaScript; typically an established language in its own right.

   - [CoffeeScript](http://coffeescript.org/)